 Do you have porcelain in your mouth?
 Did you know that there are guidelines to care for your dental porcelain?
 If we placed a porcelain crown or porcelain veneers, then the answer is “yes.”
 While you may feel concerned about keeping these prosthetics looking beautiful and immaculate, you may not really know what to do to make sure that happens.
-The good news is that porcelain is known for its resilience as well as its stain resistance, so you will not need to be doing anything exceptionally special to safeguard their appearance.
+The good news is that porcelain is known for its resilience as well as its stain resistance, so you will not need to do anything exceptionally special to safeguard its appearance.
 The even better news is that the maintenance we will suggest is quite simple to follow, so you can expect caring for your porcelain crowns and other prosthetics to be quite easy and effective.
 Learn more with the following quiz:

 Porcelain Care Quiz: True or False?

 - True or False: Caring for fake ceramic teeth is very easy because porcelain is artificial – you can’t really do anything to harm this substance.

 - True or False: Your veneers and crowns will continue to resist stains no matter what you eat and drink, so you should not worry about the foods and beverages you consume.

 - True or False: Even though porcelain is artificial, cleaning your smile daily is still very important.

 - False.
 Though porcelain is certainly known for its strength and durability – just like your natural teeth – they are not immune to damage.
 The suggestion includes using a soft-bristle toothbrush to clean your natural teeth as a way of protecting your enamel – it’s the same one we offer to clean your porcelain crowns and cosmetic veneers.
 Be gentle yet thorough – keep anything abrasive, including rough toothpastes, away from your smile.